 With travelling around the world becoming more common, people have higher expectations which has led to companies intertwined with booking a vacation adjusting their marketing methods.
 A lot of people travels for work too these days.
 Read this good story of a London SEO expert success.
 When it comes to the millennial demographic, 46% book travel through a smartphone which means websites must be optimised and responsive to fit customer needs.
 To validate how much digital perks have impacted the way we travel, 87% look to popular social media platform, Facebook, for travel inspiration, meaning that they are using the internet before they lay down any solid foundations for booking a holiday.

 Research presented by Statista acknowledged that a Wi-Fi connection is important to both people travelling on business and those travelling to relax.
 But what were the statistics surrounding these types of travellers?

 Almost half (49%) of business travellers required a free Wi-Fi connection above other necessities.
 This was followed by free breakfast, which came at a poor 14%, proximity to mass transit, transportation and shops all at 11%, and a small 6% with regard to having a comfortable work chair and a desk in a room — which comes as a surprise due to the purpose of their trip.

 As you would expect, business travellers require a hotspot connection to keep on top of business calls and messages.
+Some internet providers have hotspots around the place that are free to use for customers.
+Xfinity is one such provider, and they have over 8 million hotspots so those who are not yet customers may wish to take a look at these xfinity internet deals to see if they can switch to an Xfinity plan in order to make use of these hotspots.
 When travelling, a businessperson must be responsive to clients and other colleagues, meaning that communication is vital and this has made more hotels become more compliant with business needs.